AbhinayaTanniru/my2-Tanniru/README.md

 ###### Puducherry

-Pondicherry boasts unblemished, serene beaches, where beach lovers can kick back, relax. **The best place I like in puducherry is French Colony** where we will have beautiful color walls.
+Puducherry boasts unblemished, serene beaches, where beach lovers can kick back, relax. **The best place I like in puducherry is French Colony** where we will have beautiful color walls.
 The best places I like in puducherry are :

 **Paradise Beach**